By Bennet Goldstein,

 Statistically, LGBTQ people experience higher rates of poverty and food insecurity compared to non-LGBTQ people.
 They also earn less dollar-for-dollar and disproportionately experience homelessness.

 Then add the upfront costs of farming.
+The john deere parts catalog offer valuable information to farmers about their farming equipment.

 Land access remains a top obstacle to entering agriculture, and attempting to do so without the backing of family can be a Herculean task.